Bélon estuary, countryside and coastline starting from Kerfany Beach

 Notes

 This route crosses several streams, the banks of which can be very muddy in winter or after heavy rain.
-Waterproof hiking boots are strongly recommended.
+Waterproof walking boots are strongly recommended.

-The Visorando app or GPS are recommended to follow the route in the countryside, where many paths intersect.
+The Visorando app or a GPS device is recommended to follow the route in the countryside, where numerous paths criss-cross.

-The GR®34 coastal path can be busy in the summer months.
-It is much quieter once you leave the coast and head into the countryside.
+The GR®34 along the coast can be busy in the summer months.
+It is much quieter once you head inland into the countryside.

-You can shorten the route by about 3 km by turning left at the point (5) after the covered walkway to reach the village of Kermeur Bihan at the point (8).
+You can shorten the route by about 3 km by turning left at point (5) after the covered walkway to reach the village of Kermeur Bihan at point (8).

 For an even shorter route (just under 10 km), after the Notre-Dame Chapel at point (4), turn right at the end of Lanriot Cove onto a path that joins Rue du Bélon.
 Follow it to the left, then turn right onto a path that leads to Rue de la Plaine.
 Turn left to reach point (10).

-Alternative starting points at Pointe de Kerfany (1), near Domaine de Beg Porz (2) and Port du Bélon (3) (preferable in summer).
+Alternative starting points at Pointe de Kerfany (1), near the Domaine de Beg Porz (2) and at Port du Bélon (3) (recommended in summer).

-Picnic tables at the starting point, Pointe de Kerfany and Chapelle de Lanriot.
+Picnic tables at the starting point, at Pointe de Kerfany and at Lanriot Chapel.

 Toilets at the starting point.